USDA-ARS-NWRC/goldmeister/README.rst

 Credits
 -------

-Developed at the USDA-ARS-NWRC for maintaining scientific code sets where repeatability is extremely important and thus Gold file affluent.
+Developed at the USDA-ARS-NWRC for maintaining scientific software where repeatability is extremely important and thus Gold file affluent.

 This package was created with Cookiecutter_ and the